gersonmontenegro/cv/README.md

 But, in this adventure, I realized a lot of things that I would like to change.
 Things like best practices, modularizing, and make the code tidier.

 So, I will spend a few more hours making not only this issue but integrate it with the repository.
 And I think this last thing will be a bit traumatic, but, everything will be all right.

+Well, at this moment, the repository is updated, and it wasn't as traumatic as I thought after all :).
+The show must continuous!